Baptist Lui Ming Choi Secondary School: Study Population

+As of September 2025 there are 908 students in the school.
+The majority of our students are ethnic Chinese and their mother tongue is Cantonese.

+Qualification of Teachers

+All teachers possess bachelor's degrees.
+53.4% of them have master's degrees.
+98.6% of them have received formal teaching training.

 Extracurricular activities

+Baptist Lui Ming Choi Secondary School in December 2023, the left part is the Lui Kwok Pat Fung Teaching Block.

 The school traditionally accommodates an active student body.
 Students participate widely in programmes and competitions of sports, music, performing arts, technological innovation and so on.
 There are more than 80 extracurricular activities students, most numerous options among schools in Hong Kong.
 Numerous students secured prestigious awards like Sir Edward Youde Memorial Scholarship in Hong Kong.

 Baptist Lui Ming Choi Secondary School boasts as one of the HK secondary schools with the largest variety of extracurricular activities for students to participate in, with particular strengths in sports, drama, and music.
 Many prizes have been awarded to the students of BLMCSS.
 Below is a list of student clubs: